Gottschee: Family Records Research Using the LDS Microfilms

 Item #490, ISBN 1-931509-04-2

 (Aids in reading the microfilmed records are the LDS German Genealogy Word List, which may be downloaded at no charge from familysearch.org/ResearchHelps/Wiki/ and type in German Word List, then print.
 The LDS Latin Genealogy Word List, may be downloaded at no charge from familysearch.org/ResearchHelps/Wiki/ and type in Latin Word List, then print.
-The Slovenian Genealogy Word List is compiled by the Slovenian Genealogical Society.)
+There is no LDS Slovenian Word List, but GHGA has a small one compiled by the Slovenian Genealogical Society.

 Gottscheer Gedenkbuch Index